neuronsimulator/nrn/docs/python/simctrl/programmatic.rst

-.. data:: dt
+.. data:: h.dt

-    Syntax:
-        ``h.dt``

-    Description:
     The integration interval for :func:`fadvance`.

     When using the default implicit integration method (:data:`secondorder` = 0) there is no upper limit on dt for numerical stability and in fact for passive models it is often convenient to use dt=1.9 to obtain the steady state in a single time step.

     dt can be changed by the user at any time during a simulation.
 However, some inserted mechanisms may use tables which depend on the value of dt which will be automatically recomputed.
 In this situation, the tables are not useful and should be bypassed by setting the appropriate usetable_suffix global variables to 0.